-In 1987 Lillian Disney could have chosen any architectural design like the majestic neo-classical or the organic architecture style but she wanted something different something which could change the entire American architecture style to remember her husband’s memory to the world and she chose deconstructive architecture style and then It blown.
+In 1987 Lillian Disney could have chosen any architectural design like the majestic neo-classical or the organic architecture style but she wanted something different something that could change the entire American architectural style to remember her husband’s memory to the world and she chose deconstructive architecture style and then it blown.

-It worked well with Walt Disney concert hall for the purpose it served, to serve peace and joy to the people who are living inside the hall with music inside and an amazing art around them.
+It worked well with the Walt Disney concert hall for the purpose it served, to serve peace and joy to the people who lived inside the hall with music inside and amazing art around them.

-The imbalanced geometry in the style and structure attract people and challenge other modern and postmodern architecture styles.
+The imbalanced geometry in the style and structure attracts people and challenges other modern and postmodern architectural styles.

-The exterior of the Walt Disney concert hall made of complete steel and that’s why it is shining in the silver, frank Gehry chose stone as the core material before but then the authorities needed something mighty in look and they chose steel inspired from the titanium Guggenheim museum by Frank Gehry.
+The exterior of the Walt Disney Concert Hall is made of complete steel and that’s why it is shining in silver, Frank Gehry chose stone as the core material before but then the authorities needed something mighty in look and they chose steel inspired by titanium Guggenheim museum by Frank Gehry.

-The Canadian born American architect is a blow inside, frank own Gehry being born in Toronto and graduated from the university of southern California chose contemporary architecture as his core style and one of few architects who represented deconstructive architecture style in the entire world, most of his work are famous for its unusual architectural style and design.
+The Canadian-born American architect is a blow inside, Frank Gehry was born in Toronto and graduated from the University of Southern California chose contemporary architecture as his core style and one of few architects who represented deconstructive architecture style in the entire world, most of his work are famous for its unusual architectural style and design.

 Guggenheim Museum Bilbao, Spain

 In the world of architecture, only a few are so-called masterpiece of architecture, Guggenheim Museum is one such, art and architecture is the thing that never separates, here Frank Gehry designed the architecture in a lotus-like design when looked at bridge, river, and sky but still it is not a lotus, that’s the work of frank to show something realistic and yet it isn’t real.